zio/zio/docs/datatypes/tarray.md

 } yield elem).commit
 ```

+Accessing the non-existing indexes aborts the transaction with `ArrayIndexOutOfBoundsException`.

 ## Update the value of a `TArray`

-Updating n-th element of array can be done as follows:
+Updating the n-th element of an array can be done as follows:

 ```scala mdoc:silent
 import zio._